 For more information on the FDA’s authorization, go to the FDA’s website.

-Nicole is a Sophomore at Sweet Home High School.
-This is her first year with The Panther Eye as well as first experience with a school newspaper.
-She is looking forward to be involved with many parts of the paper especially digital media.
+Nicole is a junior at Sweet Home High School.
+This is her second year with The Panther Eye.
+She is looking forward to be involved with many parts of the paper, especially digital media.